erendirek/solutions-architect-sim/docs/gameplay.md

 ## Building Architectures

-1. **Select Services**: Click on a service icon in the left panel
+1. **Select and Place Services**: Drag a service icon from the left panel to the canvas
-2. **Place Services**: Click on the canvas to place the selected service
+2. **Move Services**: Drag placed services with the left mouse button to reposition them
-3. **Create Connections**: Click on a service, then click on another service to create a connection
+3. **Create Connections**: Right-click on a service, then right-click on another service to create a connection
 4. **Validate**: Click the "Validate Architecture" button to check your solution

 ## Game Modes